decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 ## Collisions

-Entities that have collisions enabled occupy space and block a user's path, entities without collisions can be walked through by a user`s avatar.
+Entities that have collisions enabled occupy space and block a player's path, entities without collisions can be walked through by a player`s avatar.

 Collision settings currently don't affect how other entities interact with each other, entities can always overlap.
-Collision settings only affect how the entity interacts with the user's avatar.
+Collision settings only affect how the entity interacts with the player's avatar.

 Decentraland currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.